2013–2019 Nissan Sentra Front Brake Pad & Rotor DIY

 - Turn the steering wheel to the left or right to have wider access to the bolts on the carrier and caliper.

 - Loosen the two 14mm bolts on the caliper by turning them counterclockwise using a 14mm wrench.
-Then entirely remove the lower bolt from the caliper.
+Then, entirely remove the lower bolt from the caliper.

 - Pull the caliper up and remove the brake pads from the carrier by pulling them out.
 If the brake pads are difficult to remove, pry them out using a flathead screwdriver.

 - Remove the upper bolt on the caliper by pulling it out from the vehicle.
-Then place the caliper to where the brake cables won’t be stretched.
+Then place the caliper where the brake cables won’t be stretched.

 - Remove the carrier from the rotor by pulling it out.